-Fred Brenner Former illustrator of men’s fashion for NY papers back when those pages were high art, children’s book illustrator and tireless defender of graphic design and illustration as being equal to fine art.
+Fred Brenner Former illustrator of men’s fashion for NY papers back when those pages were truly high art, children’s book illustrator and tireless defender of graphic design and illustration as being equal to fine art.
 He convinced me that much commercial art is better than most fine art with many trips to New York art spots.
 I consider him one of my true mentors, especially in children’s book illustration.

 Al Greenberg Former art director for GQ and head of the design department at Parsons.

 Tamara Schneider Formerly the creative director for Ladies Home Journal and the single most creative person I have ever met.